nodejs/node-addon-api/doc/function_reference.md

 ### Constructor

-Creates a new empty instance of `FunctionReference`.
+Creates a new empty instance of `Napi::FunctionReference`.

 ```cpp
 FunctionReference();